 Steps in the Affirmative Asylum Process

-2. Biometrics Appointment – Applicants provide fingerprints and undergo background checks.
+- Biometrics Appointment: Applicants provide fingerprints and undergo background checks.

-3. Asylum Interview – Conducted by a USCIS officer to assess eligibility.
+- Asylum Interview: Conducted by a USCIS officer to assess eligibility.

-Decision: Asylum is awarded should it be authorized.
-Should denial and the applicant lack legal status, the matter is forwarded to an immigration court for defending Asylum.
+Decision: Asylum is awarded, should it be authorized.
+Should the denial and the applicant lack legal status, the matter is forwarded to an immigration court for asylum defense.

 Defensive Asylum Process

-Defensive asylum is a legal defense against deportation before an immigration judge for those already under removal processes.
+Defensive asylum is a legal defense against deportation before an immigration judge for individuals who are already under removal proceedings.

 Eligibility Requirements for Asylum